AlanVogel/GpsVt/README.md

 # Vehicle Trajectory based on GPS data

-Simple ASP.NET web API template of the recorded vehicles trajectory that crossed the [Jadranski Most](https://www.google.com/maps/@45.7827184,15.9530504,18z?entry=ttu).
+Simple ASP.NET web API of the recorded vehicle's trajectory on the [Jadranski Most](https://www.google.com/maps/@45.7827184,15.9530504,18z?entry=ttu).

 # GPS Data Description
 Inside gps_data.txt are vehicle trajectory data based on GPS tracking in the area of Jadranski most.
-The range of the area that is used for tracking is shown in the [figure1](#figure1), while the coordinates is shown in the [table](#table).
+The range of the area that is used for tracking is shown in the [figure1](#figure1), while the coordinates are shown in the [table](#table).

 <a name="figure1"></a>
 ![figure1](./Public/polygon.png)